Graduation Wishes: What to Write in a Graduation Card

 Hats off to graduates!
-Whether they’re earning a diploma, a program certificate, a degree or even a cool new professional title, their hard work deserves some warm, thoughtful words of recognition.
+Whether they’re earning a diploma, a program certificate, a degree or even a cool new professional title, their hard work deserves some warm, thoughtful words of recognition and encouragement.

 Maybe you’re experiencing one of those “Class of Everyone!” years where you have a lot of graduation cards to send.
 Or maybe you just want some fresh ideas for what to write in a card for one special graduate.
 Either way, we’ve got you covered.